 Republic Act No. 9483, otherwise known as the Oil Pollution Compensation Act of 2007, imposes strict liability on the owner of the ship for any pollution damage caused within the Philippine territory.
-Pollution damage is the damage caused outside the ship by contamination due to the discharge of oil from the ship, it also includes the cost of preventive measures and further damage from thereof.
+Pollution damage is the damage caused outside the ship by contamination due to the discharge of oil from the ship, as well as the cost of preventive measures to protect it from further damage.